PeramatoG/Label-Colors-GMA3/README.md

 - Add a mode switch (e.g. via a selector) to choose between:
   - Only printing matches.
   - Printing and renaming presets.
+- Experiment with different weights for Hue, Saturation and Value in the HSV distance to match your visual preferences.

 ## Versioning

 - **2.0.0**
   - Optional ROSCO, LEE and extended 30k tables as separate components.
   - Updated documentation and installation options.
+  - Switched nearest-color metric from linear sRGB to an HSV-based distance for more perceptual, saturation-aware naming.
   - Performance notes and warnings for the 30k palette.
 - **1.0.0**
   - Initial public release of Label Colors for grandMA3.